 Also, be aware that any sap produced by the tree could stick to your parrots feathers.

 Fake Christmas trees

-These are generally safe for your parrot, however you should be aware that your parrot might try to eat the fake needles.
-This could cause her to choke, or for the needles to get stuck in her insides.
+These are generally safe for your parrot, however you should be aware that your parrot might try to eat the fake needles, which could present a choking hazard.

 The same should be said for candles.
 When burnt, candles can release toxic fumes and these could pose a threat to your parrot.
 Beeswax candles are thought to be the safest for your parrot, however, if in doubt, don’t use any.

-The noise and hub-ub of having lots of new and exciting visitors in her home, could lead to your parrot becoming distressed.
+Christmas is often the time we catch up with family and friends, and enjoy socialising.
+However, the disruption of having lots of new and noisy visitors in your parrot's home could lead to her becoming distressed.
 Birds like stability and routine, and a sudden upset in this could lead to feather plucking or screaming.

 Bear these things in mind, and try to give your parrot extra attention, should your house be extra busy.